 - Type I or Classic.
 There is a profound Galactose-1-phosphate uridyl transferase (GALT) deficit, below 10% of the normal rate.
 Frequency 1/50,000 births.
 This is the most serious form.
 All products with lactose or galactose are contraindicated, including breastmilk (Welling 2017, Berry 2017).

-- - Biochemical variant or Duarte type.
+- - Variant or Duarte type Galactosemia.
 Frequency 1/4,000 births.
-There is reduced GALT activity at 13%-50% of its normal value.
-It is usually asymptomatic.
-Although there has been controversy (Berry 2017, Pyhtila 2014, Fridovich 2014), more recent international guidelines do not discourage breastfeeding (Welling 2017).
+There is reduced GALT activity at 13%-50% of its normal value and different genetic alteration; it is usually asymptomatic (Fridovich 2014).
+Although there has been controversy (Berry 2017, Pyhtila 2014, Fridovich 2014), more recent international guidelines and works do not discourage breastfeeding (McCandless 2019, Carlock 2019, Welling 2017).